Does Flood Insurance Cover Water Damage to Your Car?

-You can report your claim by calling up an agent or the company that sold
+You can report your claim by calling an agent or the company that sold

 you the insurance policy.

-You can also file a claim online if the company has a claims process area on their website, or if the company allows it.
+You can also file a claim online if the company has a claims process area on its website or if the company allows it.

-You should file your claim as soon as you can or right after your car was damaged.
+You should file your claim as soon as you can or right after your car is damaged.

 The longer you wait, the more damage the water can be inflicting on your car.

-And the more water is kept inside your car, your car will be on the fast track to building up mold, which can spread around your entire car.
+The more water is kept inside your car, the more your car will be on the fast track to building up mold, which can spread around your entire vehicle.